Traditional Pound Cake Recipe

 Where was I?
-Oh…PSA…do not try and “sip” the almond or vanilla extract.
+Oh, and a PSA, do not try and “sip” the almond or vanilla extract.
 My son-in-law learned a lesson on that one.
-Just passing in the kindness to everyone.
+I am just passing along the kindness to everyone.
 God love him.
-Him’s a special boy LOL.
+He’s a special boy, LOL.

 Quarantine.
 Bunny trail.
 I cannot focus.

 Once the butter has been whipped, add an egg one at a time.
 Whip it till the yolks are blended.
 Next up, get your milk and flour.
 Go in this order: a bit of milk, whip, a cup of flour, whip, repeat ending with flour.
 Mix it until it is smooth.
 Lastly, add in the extracts.
 You can leave out the almond extract, but it was good.

 Grease a bundt pan (yes, I used an angel food cake pan).
 After you grease it (spray or Crisco), you need to get some flour and swirl it around there.
 Add your batter—Bake at 300 for about an hour and 40 minutes.
 I started checking it at 1:30, but I did up it to 1:40.
 It was done.

 Eyeball this part.
 I think I did 2 c. powdered sugar, a tsp of vanilla, and enough heavy cream (you can use 1/2 and 1/2 or milk) to thin it out.
 I made WAY too much, so Big Daddy drizzled all the leftovers over each slice he ate.
 My daughter put it on the cake.

 I love your recipes, just wouldn’t be the same without your additions, bunny trails, etc. That is a lot of stinkin’ butter.
 And sugar.
 And time.
 But you make it sound so good.
 Must try.